Tinevimbo621/CW2025-master/README.md

 | **`InputController`** | Input logic was tightly coupled to the UI thread, causing unresponsiveness and sticky input issues. |
 | **`LeaderboardManager`** | Required persistent, external file I/O for score saving. |

-### 4. Bugs Fixed by the Refactor

-The process of decoupling the codebase successfully eliminated several key issues present in the initial structure:

-* **Hard drop double-scoring** was fixed by isolating the scoring logic into a single method in `GameController`.
-* **Timer not updating properly** was solved by centralizing control in `GameTimerManager`.
-* **Ghost piece too shallow / glitchy** was resolved by dedicating `GhostPieceManager` to the calculation.
-* **UI freezing** was eliminated by moving long-running logic out of the `GuiController`.

-###  Result of the Refactoring

-The final codebase:
-* **Follows MVC** with clear separation of concerns.
-* Is **fully testable** (with over 30 unit tests) due to logic being decoupled from the UI.
-* Is modular and highly **maintainable** and supports multiple game modes.

 ## Unexpected Problems & Solutions

-This section documents key issues encountered during development and the solutions implemented, often as a result of the refactoring process.

 | Problem | Cause | Fix Implemented |
 | :--- | :--- | :--- |